braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/catalogs/catalog.md

 ### Storage limits

 {% alert important %}
+The package entitlement shown in the Braze dashboard is rounded to the nearest unit for visual purposes; however, you are still entitled to the full entitlement purchased.
 To request an upgrade for catalogs storage, contact your Braze account manager.
 {% endalert %}

 #### Free version